meri-imperiumi/handbook/docs/systems/sails.md

 - [ ] While sock is being pulled, ease the Parasailor sheet
 - [ ] Have a short pause at the Parasailor wing to allow the air to be spilled
 - [ ] Pull the sock fully down and cleat to prevent accidental opening
-- [ ] Detach sheets and tacker from the Parasailor
+- [ ] Detach sheets and tack lines from the Parasailor
 - [ ] Hoist the main sail
 - [ ] Open the Parasailor bag and move the bottom end of the sock there
 - [ ] Lower the Parasailor sock into the bag
 - [ ] Close the Parasailor bag and stow the spinnaker halyard
 - [ ] Stow Parasailor sheets
+- [ ] Move tack line rollers back to bow cleats
 - [ ] Get back on course